PaulDuvall/aws-5-mins/cloudshell/README.md

 Helpful for context - switching between AWS accounts.

-Uses credentials of the logged in user to the console.
+There are no extra credentials you need to manage at it uses the credentials of the logged in user to the console.

 Always available from the console.